datacamp/testwhat/README.md

 [![Build Status](https://api.travis-ci.org/datacamp/testwhat.svg?branch=master)](https://travis-ci.org/datacamp/testwhat)
 [![codecov.io](https://codecov.io/github/datacamp/testwhat/coverage.svg?branch=master)](https://codecov.io/github/datacamp/testwhat?branch=master)

 The `testwhat` package provides rich functionality to write Submission Correctness Tests for interactive R exercises on the DataCamp platform.
-The package is a wrapper around [Hadley Wickham's `testthat` package](https://github.com/hadley/testthat), the standard for unit testing in R. For a detailed guide on how to use `testwhat`, head over to the [wiki](https://github.com/datacamp/testwhat/wiki).
+The package is inspired by [Hadley Wickham's `testthat` package](https://github.com/hadley/testthat), the standard for unit testing in R. For a detailed guide on how to use `testwhat`, head over to the [wiki](https://github.com/datacamp/testwhat/wiki).
 To learn more about course creation for DataCamp, visit our [Teach Documentation](http://docs.datacamp.com/teach).

 ## Installation